Pros and cons of different robotics solutions for order fulfillment

 Pros:

-• Density: cube storage offers high density because it does not use aisles and can reach heights of up to 20 feet / 6 meters.
+• Density: cube storage offers high density because it eliminates the need for aisles and can reach heights of up to 20 feet / 6 meters.

 • High throughput (for items stored at the top of the cube): the robots travel the grid at high speeds, which results in high throughput for items stored near the top of the grid where they are easily accessible.